What does representative APR mean in car finance ads?

 Customer and dealer checking a finance agreement

 There’s a big difference between actual APR and representative APR.
-Both are calculated in the same way, but representative APR means that only 51 percent of the applicants will actually get the rate advertised.
+Both are calculated in the same way, but representative APR means that only 51 percent of the applicants may actually get the rate advertised.
 Up to 49 percent of borrowers will be offered a different rate of APR, while some people could be rejected altogether.

-The rate could potentially be higher than advertised, which means borrowing could be more expensive than the example presented in the car advertisement.
+The rate could potentially be higher than advertised, which means borrowing could be more expensive than the example presented in the advertisement.
 As explained by Confused.com: ‘the pitfall of this is that many people would assume that the representative APR is what they’d get.
 Then when the loan is agreed, the rate can shoot up and make paying the loan off more difficult to manage’.

 Need more help?
 This quick video from Volkswagen explains representative APR in a nutshell.
-Always ensure you know exactly how much you’ll pay each month before you sign the paperwork.

-The best cars to buy in 2024
+The best new cars to buy in 2025

 Related Articles